minekube/gate/README.md

 - Can't login sometime in online mode.
   - _Dev note: Is this due to Mojang API database latencies when replicating data for the `hasJoined` entpoint?_
-- Login hangs (`Started bridging backend server to player`)
-  - Please just restart the proxy.
-(A fix is on the way...)

 ## Extending Gate with custom code